socfortress/LINUX-COLLECT-INSTALLED-PACKAGES-COPILOT-ACTION/README.md

 ### Overview

-The `Collect-Installed-Packages` script detects the system's package manager (APT or RPM/YUM/DNF), collects installed packages, lists available updates, and reports packages installed in the last 7 days.
+The `Collect-Installed-Packages.sh` script detects the system's package manager (APT or RPM/YUM/DNF), collects installed packages, lists available updates, and reports packages installed in the last 7 days.
 Output is formatted as JSON for active response workflows.

 ### Script Details